 Stock up on fresh fruits and vegetables, lean cuts of meat, and things that are rich in Omega-3 fats.
 This includes dark, leafy green vegetables and any other rich colored vegetable that you can eat.
 Again, stay away from sugars and processed foods.
 Both can limit the function of your immune system.

 #4: Try to reduce your stress levels.

 While this may be a hard one to do, it’s extremely important.
 Stress can wreck your immune system.
 When cortisol (the “stress” hormone) goes up, the ability for your immune system to function declines because it decreases the number of lymphocytes or the white blood cells your body has to help fight off infection.

 We find that patients who get regularly adjusted tend to stay healthier.
 Chiropractic isn’t just for those who struggle with lower back pain or headaches.
 It’s for your whole family.
 Everyone who has a spine and a nervous system benefits, so if you’re willing to get out, come see your local chiropractor.
-All AlignLife clinics have adapted our schedules so that we’re following the CDC’s guidelines of no more than 10 people in the office at a time.
 We’re here to serve you and to help make sure your immune system is as strong as it can possibly be.

 To learn more about how chiropractic care can help your health, wellness, and fitness, schedule a chat with your local AlignlLife chiropractor today.